element-foundation/construction-paper/Construction-Paper.md

 However, by definition, no variable yield position on the market maintains its listed yield rate (APY).
 The APYs constantly fluctuate.
 This implies that the real redeemable yield at the end of the year is unknown.

+<sub>The combined yield token and principal token redemption at maturity will not exceed the value of the yield asset in the Ethereum contracts.
+The yield token is only redeemable for the differential in value of the underlying yield asset from the original principal.
+It does not transfer financial risk associated with a future change in any such value or level without also conveying a current or future direct or indirect ownership interest in an asset (including any enterprise or investment pool) or liability that incorporates the financial risk so transferred.
+All growth or changes are denominated in the original asset.</sub>

 ### 3.1 Yield Token Pricing
 How would a YT be priced?
 This is an extremely difficult question to answer.
 In an ideal world, YTs would be priced at the market's speculated average APY with an added opportunity discount.

 For example, if the market speculates that the yETH position would hold an average of 15% APY over the next year, the assumed redemption price of 1 eY:yETH would be equal to 0.15 ETH.
 As discussed in the [PTs Section](#2-principal-tokens), the locked 0.15 ETH will sell at a discount, however, the discount on the eY:yETH would likely be higher than simply the opportunity lost due to the intrinsic risk of speculating its average yield.
 There is no way of knowing what this average yield will end up truly being.
 It could be less than 0.15 ETH.

 However, this pricing structure is naive.
 Other forces will impact the price.
 This paper will cover these details but not yet, as a better understanding of the protocol is needed first.
 To read about the details of the market forces that could impact the price of a YT, reference Sections [5](#5-market-forces) and [6](#6-future-of-the-element-protocol).

+<sub>Element does not in any way determine the pricing of yield tokens in the market.
+Users who choose to sell or buy their yield tokens on decentralized exchanges adjust the price based on automated market making curves.
+Any user enacting in a trade should be aware of how the curves operate.
+Additionally, the underlying trading vehicles or AMMs are not owned or property of Element.</sub>

 ### 3.2 Buying and Selling Opportunities for Yield Tokens
 YTs can be used as a way to buy or sell the yield rate of a position.